How To Change The Sudo Prompt In Linux

-I felt a bit bored today.
-While digging in Google, I found this cool and useless hack.
+Ok maybe I’m a bit bored today.
+While digging in Google, I came across this cool and useless hack.
 There is an option to change the sudo prompt to something cool or funny.
-Whenever I use a sudo command, it will display “[sudo] password for …” statement.
-Let us consider the following example.
+As you may already know, whenever we use a sudo command, it will display “[sudo] password for …” statement, right?
+Yes!
+You can, however, change this statement to something different if you want.
+This is what this brief guide talks about.

 sudo pacman -Syyu

-As you see above, the default output is “[sudo] password for sk”.
+As you see above, the default output starts with – “[sudo] password for sk”.
 Well, It’s boring to see this each time.
-I just wanted to change the password prompt to something cool and funny.
+I want something cool and funny.
 Here is how you can change the sudo password prompt as you please.

 sudo -p "Sir, Could You Please Enter Your password: " pacman -Syyu